jammutkarsh/my-development-env/README.md

 # My Development Environment

-Instead of loading laptop with all sorts of packages, which can break each others functionality.
+Instead of loading laptops with all sorts of packages, which can break each other's functionality.
 Docker can be used.

-Here is my flavour of development environment.
-Its easy to beginner friendly with some helpful features
+Here is my flavor of the development environment.
+It's easy to beginner-friendly with some helpful features

 ## Installation